 Exploring a Solo Style in Early Rock Bands

 Allan's sessions with Tony Williams further instilled a sense of pacing into his longer guitar solos (building from broader phrases to denser scalar runs, such as in "Inspirations of Love").
 It also gave him a chance to create some solely "motivic" solos, which would rely purely on harmonic content and tremolo bar note-shaping rather than cascading melodic acrobatics ("Wildlife", "Sweet Revenge", "Million Dollar Legs").
-It's interesting to compare his first solo with Tony in "Scirocco" with his solos in "Million Dollar Legs".
+With this in mind, it's interesting to compare his first solo with Tony in "Scirocco" with his later solos in "Million Dollar Legs".
 In the latter, Allan has clearly developed the tremolo bar into a key part of his style.

 Allan's signature '80s sound was first heard on Gong's "Gazeuse!" ("Expresso") album.
-Here, he fully integrated a swooping, floating tremolo bar style into his more lyrical moments (around this time he switched from Gibson SGs to Dick Knight custom Stratocasters, so it's possible the Fender tremolo bar and wider neck gave Allan some more flexibility in vibrato as well).
+Here, he fully integrated a swooping, floating tremolo bar style into his more lyrical moments.
+Around this time he switched from Gibson SGs to Dick Knight custom Stratocasters, so it's possible the Fender tremolo bar and wider neck gave Allan some more vibrato bar flexibility as well.

 Additionally, he began to apply more dissonant scale choices over conventional chord harmonies.
-This would include playing a scale from a related key over a particular chord harmony (such as in modal interchange).
-This was an idea which Allan had explored earlier (which originally led to stacked polychords in the 'Igginbottom days), but here he applied the "second layer" chord as a scalar device (as opposed to a second guitarist playing a contrasting chord).
+This would include playing a scale from a related key over a particular chord harmony (such as in "modal interchange").
+This was an idea which Allan had explored earlier (which originally led to stacked polychords during the 'Igginbottom days), but here he applied the "second layer" chord as a scalar device (as opposed to a second guitarist playing a contrasting chord).
 These "foreign" scales also included the use of more "synthetic" scales (including diminished and whole tone variants).
-In the past, non-harmonic scalar figures were used often as chromatically-ascending "bridge" textures to add exoticism while transitioning from one chord to another (this can be heard especially in the Soft Machine period), but at this point the more exotic scales were used to actually enrich the chord harmony itself and create a form of polytonality.
+In the past (such as heard in the Soft Machine days), non-harmonic scalar figures were used often as chromatically-ascending "bridge" devices to add exoticism while transitioning from one chord to another, but at this point the more exotic scales were used to actually enrich the chord harmony itself, and create a form of "exploded" polytonality.